-

 photo: Kazumi Kurigami

 Interior designer.
-Principal and founder of Wonderwall inc. Professor at Musashino Art University Department of Scenography, Display and Fashion Design.
-Notable projects include UNIQLO Global Flagship Stores (New York, Paris, Ginza, etc); INTERSECT BY LEXUS (Aoyama, Dubai, New York); JAPAN HOUSE LONDON, a project led by the Ministry of Foreign Affairs; and the Toranomon Hills Business Tower Retail Environment and ARCH, which opened in 2020.
-Katayama received the Lifetime Achievement Award at the FRAME AWARD 2020 sponsored by the Dutch design magazine FRAME, following Phillip Stark in 2019.
+Principal and founder of Wonderwall inc. Professor at Musashino Art University Department of Scenography, Space and Fashion Design.
+Notable projects include UNIQLO Global Flagship Stores (New York, Paris, Ginza, etc); JAPAN HOUSE LONDON, a project led by the Ministry of Foreign Affairs; and the Toranomon Hills Business Tower Retail Environment and ARCH.
+Katayama received the Lifetime Achievement Award at the FRAME AWARD 2020 sponsored by the Dutch design magazine FRAME, following Philippe Starck in 2019.